 Section 3: TAFCS shall be represented on the AAFCS Board of Directors by the vice president-affiliates.

 ARTICLE IV: OFFICERS AND SALARIED STAFF: ELECTIONS

-Section 1: The elected officers of the Association, who shall be active members, shall consist of a president, president-elect, vice president-internal relations, vice president- program of work; vice president- external relations,; vice president internal relations; secretary; treasurer; and a chair and chair-elect for each TAFCS region identified in Article VI, Section 1 and shall comprise the Executive Board of the Association.
+Section 1: The elected officers of the Association, who shall be active members, shall consist of a president, president-elect, vice president- of relations, vice president-program of work; secretary; treasurer; and up to two members at large and shall comprise the Executive Board of the Association.

 Section 2: The appointed committee chairs shall consist of such chairs as the board deems advisable.

 Section 3: A president-elect shall be elected each year to serve as president-elect for one year, as president for one year, and as counselor for the year immediately following the year as president.
 The person shall assume office as president June 1 following the term as president- elect.
 Only a member of the Executive Board or one who has served on the Executive Board shall be eligible for the presidency.

 Section 4: The vice president-program of work shall be elected in odd numbered years to serve two years.
 The vice-president of relations shall be elected in even numbered years to serve for two years.